דלג לתוכן הראשי

 4. You have several of the risk factors listed above, especially if you are a woman in menopause or over 65.

-The doctor may refer you for a bone density test (DEXA), a simple, quick, and painless test that measures bone density and allows detection of osteopenia (reduced density) or osteoporosis at an early stage, before a fracture.
-Early diagnosis enables early intervention, including medication in appropriate cases.
+The doctor may refer you for a bone density test (DEXA), a simple, quick, and painless test that measures bone density and allows early detection of osteopenia (reduced density) or osteoporosis, even before a fracture.
+Early diagnosis enables early intervention, including medication treatment in appropriate cases.
 Do not self-diagnose or start medication on your own.

 Bottom Line

 Your bone is not predetermined.
-It is a living tissue that listens to what you do: If you place load on it, feed it properly, and protect it from falls, it will strengthen.
-Even those who are already older or have low density can slow the decline and sometimes even improve the situation, especially with strength training.
-The first step doesn't have to be big: start this week with one strength training session, and check if you're getting enough calcium and vitamin D. Your body will respond.
+It is a living tissue that listens to what you do: If you put load on it, feed it properly, and protect it from falls, it will strengthen.
+Even those who are already older or have low density can slow the decline and sometimes even improve the condition, especially with strength training.
+The first step doesn't have to be big: start this week with one strength workout, and check if you are getting enough calcium and vitamin D. Your body will respond.

 Note: This guide provides general information for a healthy lifestyle and does not constitute medical advice, diagnosis, or a substitute for consultation with a doctor.
 If you have risk factors, underlying conditions, or are taking medications, consult a doctor before making significant changes to physical activity, diet, or supplement intake.